-The joint CAPF/OSAF scholarship in the amount of $3,000 will be awarded to a graduate student who has demonstrated both research excellence and significant service to the optics (OSAF) or physics (CAP) community.
-The scholarship is awarded jointly by CAPF and the OSAF, with the administration and presentation of the scholarship rotating between the two societies.
+The joint CAPF/Optica Foundation scholarship in the amount of $3,000 will be awarded to a graduate student who has demonstrated both research excellence and significant service to the optics community (when administered by The Optica Foundation) or the physics community, not just optics (when administered by the CAP).
+The scholarship is awarded jointly by CAPF and the Optica Foundation, with the administration and presentation of the scholarship rotating between the two societies.
 See the list of Stoicheff Scholarship winners.

 Only CAP Graduate Student members are eligible (see criteria by clicking green box below).